markrebec/trailguide/README.md

 end
 ```

-Since experiments with defined goals require a goal to be passed in when converting, any experiments that are sharing a metric must define the same goals.
+Since experiments with defined goals require a goal to be passed in when converting, any experiments that are sharing a group must define the same goals.
+If you have multiple experiments that are all sharing the same conversion goals, you may even want to assign your groups and goals the same names.

 ## Combined Experiments